LinkedKey Model United Nation

-Nirupan S. is a fourth year student studying International Relations and Contemporary Asian Studies at the University of Toronto.
-As the managing director of Canada-Japan Research Group, Nirupan is charged with the challenge of coordinating students across Canada and Japan with the collective goal to support our rural populations.
+Nirupan has won many MUN awards in all different levels of competition in Canada and abroad.
+As the managing director of the Canada-Japan Research Group, Nirupan is charged with the challenge of coordinating students across Canada and Japan with the collective goal of supporting our rural populations.

-Nirupan’s area of interest is in public policy, politics, and community engagement.
+Nirupan’s areas of interest are in public policy, politics, and community engagement.
 He was the campaign director for TDSB Trustee Parthi Kandavel, and has represented Scarborough-Agincourt at the City Youth Council of Toronto.